faxmachine19/Classwork/README.md

 ### MATH601

 Graduate introduction to data science.
-Contains two projects - A tutorial for the Shiny package for R as well as an example package; and five ggplot graphs and analysis for data from FiveThirtyEight.
+Contains two projects - A tutorial for the Shiny package for R as well as an example project; and five ggplot graphs and analysis for data from FiveThirtyEight.

 ## UMD